yogeshwaranm-turing/amazon-agentic/envs/finance_experts/tools/interface_4/policy.md

 ## Instrument Creation

-Verify that approval is present using approval_lookup (Fund Manager and Compliance Officer approvals required).
+Verify that approval is present using verify_approval (Fund Manager and Compliance Officer approvals required).
 Obtain ticker, name, instrument_type, optional initial status (default: 'active'), fund_manager_approval or compliance_officer_approval from (1).
 Verify ticker uniqueness using lookup_instrument_entities.
 Create the instrument using address_instrument.
 Create an audit entry for instrument creation using record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**
 - Ticker already exists
 - Invalid instrument type
 - Required approvals not provided